Electronic Data Capture

 If you use our phone or tablet app to access our services, we temporarily store data locally on your device until the data have been successfully uploaded to our server.
 We also store authentication tokens to your device so that you can stay in touch with the particular study.
 If you transfer a study from our app because you would like to use it in a browser, we collect your email address and a password.

 We collect your responses to the questionnaires you complete for the purpose of securely storing them before securely transferring them to our client conducting health research, or a project, in which you have decided to participate.
 We may use the information about the time you submitted your responses to determine when you are due to receive a notification to remind you to complete a follow-up questionnaire if any are applicable to your study.
-After we have transferred your questionnaire responses to our client, we delete all your personal data other than IP addresses used to access our services, which are held for one year.
-The IP address logs we collect are for part of our security, maintenance and/or fault finding processes.
+After we have transferred your questionnaire responses to our client and our client has confirmed safe receipt we delete all of your personal data.
+We hold IP addresses used to access our services for one year.
+The IP address logs we collect are for part of our security, maintenance and/or fault finding processes and we have no means of using them to identify individual people.

 We use the session cookies to associate your answers with your supplied enrol code.
 These session cookies are deleted when you close your browser.
 In the case you use our phone or tablet app and have completed a questionnaire with no internet connection, the data about your responses placed in your local storage will be uploaded to our server the next time you use our app with a connection, and these data will be cleared from local storage upon successful upload.